Conda package manager#

 Conda is an open source package management and environment management system that runs on multiple operating systems (Windows, Linux, macOS).
 Its features include:

-Conda, Miniconda and Anaconda
+Conda, Miniconda, Miniforge and Anaconda

-Reproduced from Introduction to Conda for Data Scientists
+Adapted from Introduction to Conda for Data Scientists

 Conda is widely used across scientific computing and data science based domains due it’s well populated package ecosystem and environment management capabilities.